Ankit6989/ToDoAPP/README.md

 ## Project Description

-ToDoAPP is a simple Android app that helps you manage your day-to-day tasks based on their priority.
-The app uses RoomDB to store and retrieve tasks.
+The ToDoApp is a straightforward Android application designed to assist users in managing their day-to-day tasks based on their priority.
+The app utilizes Kotlin, Coroutines, RoomDB, and the Android SDK to provide an efficient and user-friendly task management experience.

 ## Screenshots